Loading and Imaging Atom Arrays via Electromagnetically Induced Transparency: I. INTRODUCTION

-These experiments typically involve operation in a finite magnetic field, which enables long-lived storage and high-fidelity processing of quantum information~\cite{levine2019parallel}; however, these magnetic fields are not always compatible with preparation, cooling, and detection of individual atoms.
-For alkaline-earth species featuring narrow-linewidth transitions (such as Sr and Yb), Doppler cooling is possible in a finite magnetic field and sufficient to reach the temperatures necessary for high-fidelity qubit operations.
-Thus, loading and imaging of single atoms at finite magnetic fields has been demonstrated in such systems~\cite{norcia2024iterative, covey_yb_imaging,li2025fastcontinuouscoherentatom,Lis2023midcircuit}, paving the way towards their continuous operation~\cite{norcia2024iterative,zeiher_continuous,li2025fastcontinuouscoherentatom}.
-On the other hand, for alkali atoms (such as Rb and Cs), polarization gradient cooling (PGC) in zero magnetic field~\cite{PhysRevA.78.033425} has been necessary to reach sufficiently low temperatures, thereby limiting preparation and readout processes to zero-field conditions.
-Additionally, the switching times for magnetic fields are significantly longer than other time scales in the atom array, limiting a variety of important operations ranging from mid-circuit readout~\cite{Graham2023midcircuit,Lis2023midcircuit,Norcia2023midcircuit} to continuous reloading~\cite{norcia2024iterative,zeiher_continuous,chiu2025continuousoperationcoherent3000qubit}.
-Therefore, it is important to develop methods supporting full functionality for fast operations in arrays of alkali atoms at a finite (non-zero) magnetic field.
-While several alternative approaches to PGC have been demonstrated in the past~\cite{cindy_coolingimaging, lattice_D2Imaging,Li_GrayMolassesImaging,gadway2022,Haller2015}, as well as nondestructive imaging with PGC at finite magnetic fields ~\cite{pritchard_prl_2023, saffman2017_state_selective}, these were performed either with significantly deeper traps, with significantly longer timescales, or with insufficiently high magnetic fields for qubit operation.
+For alkaline-earth and alkaline-earth-like species featuring narrow-linewidth transitions (such as Sr and Yb), Doppler cooling is possible in a finite magnetic field and is sufficient to reach temperatures necessary for high-fidelity qubit operations.
+Thus, loading and imaging of single atoms at finite magnetic fields have been demonstrated in such systems~\cite{norcia2024iterative, covey_yb_imaging,li2025fastcontinuouscoherentatom,Lis2023midcircuit}, paving the way towards their continuous operation~\cite{norcia2024iterative,zeiher_continuous,li2025fastcontinuouscoherentatom}.
+On the other hand, for alkali atoms (such as Rb and Cs), polarization gradient cooling (PGC) in zero magnetic field~\cite{dalibard1989} has been necessary to reach sufficiently low temperatures, thereby largely limiting preparation and readout processes to zero-field conditions.
+Although several alternative approaches to PGC have been demonstrated in the past~\cite{cindy_coolingimaging, lattice_D2Imaging,Li_GrayMolassesImaging,gadway2022,Haller2015}, as well as nondestructive imaging with PGC in finite magnetic fields~\cite{pritchard_prl_2023, saffman2017_state_selective}, these were performed either with significantly deeper traps, with significantly longer timescales, or with insufficiently high magnetic fields for qubit operation.
+The different experimentally-demonstrated cooling methods for various atomic species and the associated parameters, including photon scattering rates and magnetic fields, are summarized in Table~\ref{tab:cooling} of Appendix~\ref{app:imaging_review}.